Hell Hath No Fury Like an Online Customer Scorned

 Business | E-Commerce | Marketing

 Harris, Katherine, "Hell Hath No Fury Like an Online Customer Scorned" (2005).
 Board of Research Working Papers.
-Paper 13.
+13.